DataJuggler/BlazorGallery/README.md

 3. Add ability to block users.
 4. For now the Gallery routing is kind of limited, because I impersonate the owner of the gallery in ViewOnlyMode.
 From here I need to add the ability for logged in users to be able to view other galleries, and retain they are logged in, so a user can like, comment, etc.
 5. Contests - I recently bought a domain antcontest.com, which is a play on contestant.
-People could create contests for best AI Image Gallery
+I may create a contest for best AI Image Gallery to kick it off.
 6. Access To Premium Galleries (maybe) - If people wanted to sell access to a gallery for a certain number of credits.
+7. Water Mark Images - If users want to share images, but prevent people from making copies

-Those are just a few ideas.
+Those are just a few ideas, please let me know yours.

+# Completed Features

+6.17.2023: Slide Show Feature for a folder, the previous and next buttons show dynamically and allow scrolling through a gallery (folder).
+6.15.2023: Copy Direct Link To Image
+6.3.2023: Added Email Verification using Azure Email Communication Services 5.31.2023: Renaming folders
+5.27.2023: Created a Full Screen Image Viewer component Early June: Deleting of images from the database and file system when a folder is deleted.

 # How I Built The Nuget Package